hord-brayden/MathCurio/RadixCheck/README.md

 | base<sub>**8**</sub> | *4 veins* | 50% of all residue classes will contain primes.
 Inversely, 50% of all residue classes will never contain a prime.|
 | base<sub>**6**</sub> | *2 veins* | 33.33% of all residue classes will contain primes.
 Inversely, 67% of all residue classes will never contain a prime.|
 | base<sub>**4**</sub> | *2 veins* | 50% of all residue classes will contain primes.
 Inversely, 50% of all residue classes will never contain a prime.|

+## Examinations and Findings
+- All bases that have 3 as a primary factor (30, 60, 90, 120, 150) typically perform better than bases with a primary factor of 2, or 5.
+- There exists some shared primality between these factors
+  - *For example: The prime number 1913*
+    - Mod 30 ~ Residue Class 23
+    - Mod 60 ~ Residue Class 53 (30 + 23?)
+    - Mod 90 ~ Residue Class 23
+    - Mod 120 ~ Residue Class 113 (90 + 23?)
+    - Mod 126 ~ Residue Class 23
+    - Mod 84 ~ Residue Class 65 (?)
+    - Mod 42 ~ Residue Class 23
+    - Mod 24 ~ Residue Class 17 (would have expected class 23)
+    - Mod 36 ~ Residue Class 5 (?)
+- So there is some kind of link there.
+With specific bases such as base 90, there exists a link between all bases that share